Didn’t come from no beef cause I don’t eat steak

 “He got me some good soul food and I was ready to go after that,” said Durant to Bleacher Report about that magical night in 2011.
 “I felt good; I felt right at home, actually.
 They looked out for me.
 The food was great, too.”

-12 of KD’s 66 (eight points short of Joe “The Destroyer” Hammond’s Rucker Park record) came in the final two minutes when he hit four consecutive 3-pointers – the last one caused the crowd to rush the floor to congratulate KD.
+12 of KD’s 66 (eight points short of Joe “The Destroyer” Hammond’s Rucker Park record and two short of Steve Burtt’s 68) came in the final two minutes when he hit four consecutive 3-pointers — the last one caused the crowd to rush the floor to congratulate KD.

 Cardozo HS coach and legend Ron Naclerio felt the same way.